PetoriousBIG/DS5230-Group1-FinalProject/README.md

 make search_youtube
 ```

-- Use following command to run the initial clustering using the [Arxiv_Resources.csv file](data/Arxiv_Resources.csv) scraped from the previous step:
+- Use following command to run the initial clustering using the `data/Arxiv_Resources.csv' scraped from the previous step:
 ```
 make test
 ```